- Many people with ME/CFS and FM are actually deficient in B12

 My son also told me to stop being a baby and switch to injections!
 I did and now use the same injection schedule that he does - every other day alternating hydroxy- and methyl- types.
 I can tell they are much more effective than the sublingual tablets I used to use - like my son, I feel the positive effects immediately.
 You have to purchase injections from a compounding pharmacy - any doctor can write a prescription.
 Our dietician calculated dosage for us - we both take the same amount (he is about 150 pounds and I am about 130).
 We take 3.5 mg in each dose, but we request a highly concentrated solution - 25 mg/ml - so that each injection is tiny, just 0.14 ml.
 I have heard different recommendations for both subcutaneous (just under the skin) and intramuscular (into the muscle, using a longer needle) type injections.
 We have always used subcutaneous, on the advice of our dietician, which are tiny needles that you barely even feel, injected into our stomachs, and as I said, they are very effective for us.

-ADDENDUM 8/25/15: Our dietician recently advised us that people with ME/CFS should NOT take cyanocobalamin.
+ADDENDUM 8/25/15: Our dietician recently advised us that people with ME/CFS should NOT take only cyanocobalamin.
 The cyano- means it contains cyanide which must be detoxed and coverted to other forms before you can use the B12.
 The detox pathway is part of the methylation process and uses up LOTS of glutathione which is already in short supply for us - so it does more harm than good if you take too much of it.
 Cyanocobalamin is, however, a part of the methylation process and can be taken as a small part of a product with multiple types of B12.
-This is especially important to know because as a manufactured form of B12, it is very common in typical B12 supplements and is the only ingredient in a new B12 pill marketed under the brand name Eligen.
-Best to avoid cyanocobalamin (or only use it in small amounts, combined with other types) and stick to one of the other 3 types, especially early on in the process of improving methylation.
+This is especially important to know because as a manufactured form of B12, it is very common in typical B12 supplements and is the only ingredient in a new B12 prescription pill marketed under the brand name Eligen.
+It's best to avoid cyanocobalamin (or only use it in small amounts, combined with other types) and stick to one of the other 3 types, especially early on in the process of improving methylation.